V4Fire/Core/src/core/prelude/extend/README.md

 # core/prelude/extend

-This module provides a special function for extending builtin objects.
+This module provides a special function to extend builtin objects.